 Visit our Charity page and fill out our application to become a 2019 charity partner of the San Francisco Marathon.

-For an extensive breakdown of our Pacer paces and times, visit the Pace Group section of our Race Weekend page.
+For an extensive breakdown of our Pacer paces and times, visit the Pace Group Info page.

 Our Pacer positions are currently full for this year.
 If we need Pacers last minute, we will post an announcement to our social media platforms.
 So, keep your eyes peeled.